pydantic/pydantic/docs/usage/models.md

     """
 ```

+!!! note
+    To pickle a dynamically created model:

+    - the model must be defined globally
+    - it must provide `__module__`

 ## Using Pydantic without creating a `BaseModel`

 You may have types that are not `BaseModel`s that you want to validate data against.